SCHOOL CLOSINGS AND DELAYS

 If there are any changes in school operation hours, the district uses several information sources to inform parents and community members:

-Local television and radio stations, and newspaper websites
+Local television and radio stations, as well as newspaper websites

-To ensure that you have updated contact information for our mass notification system, please contact the district’s registrar, Jennifer Hodge, at 607.847.7500, ext.
-1118
+To ensure that you have updated contact information for our mass notification system, please contact the district’s registrar at 607-847-7500, ext.
+1118.

 It is best to rely on more than one source of information when it comes to weather-related announcements.
 This is particularly true in situations that involve power outages, which can affect the district’s ability to send electronic notifications.